-A seminar organised by Arts and Minds in collaboration with Public Health England, East of England, exploring the growing field of culture, health andwellbeing, and its impact within mental health practice in particular, will be held 6 - 8pm on Wednesday 26th of October at The Fitzwilliam Museum with a reception and buffet to follow.
+The seminar organised by Arts and Minds in collaboration with Public Health England, East of England, will explore the growing field of culture, health and wellbeing, and its impact within mental health practice in particular.

-This seminar aims to bring together medical practitioners, commissioners, academics, researchers, senior councillors and business leaders with providers of arts based community support to consider ways in which together we can build on local assets to build effective and evidenced solutions.
+This seminar will bring together medical practitioners, commissioners, academics, researchers, senior councillors and business leaders with providers of arts based community support to consider ways in which together we can build on local assets to build effective and evidenced solutions.

-- Dr Simon Opher MBE, GP in Dursley, Gloucestershire, who will discuss his experience of setting up Art-Lift, the referral of patients to its Arts on Prescription services, and the individual and strategic results achieved.
+- Dr Simon Opher MBE, GP in Dursley, Gloucestershire, who will discuss his experience of setting up Art-Lift, a GP practice-based Arts on Prescription service, and the individual and strategic results achieved.

 - What conditions would need to be in place to expand arts and culture-based provision to support the statutory services in achieving their aims – and how it could be funded?